COVID-19 has brought a new spotlight to a tool relatively unused in many industries: UV energy.

 Far-UVC is one focus of Dr. David Brenner, the Columbia University scientist who recently said laboratory studies show UV-C can kill COVID-19.

 If there are questions about a product backed by this much research, which has already passed certain quality tests, it only calls into question how many other products should be regulated before they hit the market.

 Not every UV product that you find on the internet is actually effective, and buying the wrong product can really come at a cost.

 A perfect example is the large amount of UV wands on the marketplace.
 The IES points out that many of these products give a false sense of security and disinfection.

 That's one reason we recommend The Blade by American Ultraviolet.
 The company has manufactured UV products since 1960.
-American Ultraviolet has also developed a card that measures the amount of UV exposure a surface receives, called the Dosimeter.

 Read more: How to tell if UV really works